First Three Chapters

 For eons, the cave had sat in a world of stillness, a world without light and motion, reminding me of that moment in time, that long pause, after a last dying breath escapes.
 Nothing stirred and nothing swam.
 In that strange, muffled space, barren of life, only death floated quietly down from above.

-It is difficult to explain.
-I think my human brain could not quite understand what I was seeing, what seemed to be beyond comprehension, but this cave extended down past the edge of the world.
-It was fathomless and seemed to evoke a presence of its own.
+It is difficult to explain the purpose of that cave.
+I think my human brain could not quite understand what I was seeing, what seemed to be beyond comprehension, but this cave somehow extended down past the edge of the world.

 Yes, she explained its purpose.